Russia offers rebels safe passage out of eastern Ghouta

 Alwan, who is based in Istanbul, also told Reuters there had been no contact with Russia about the proposal.

 The Syrian army has captured more than a third of the enclave in recent days, threatening to slice it in two.

-The Syrian Observatory for Human Rights war monitor says government bombardment of the area has killed 790 people since Feb.
+The Syrian Observatory for Human Rights war monitor says government bombardment of the area has killed 800 people since Feb.
 18, including 80 people killed on Monday alone.

-Assad said on Sunday the Syrian army would continue the push into eastern Ghouta, which government forces have encircled since 2013.
-Many civilian residents have fled from the frontlines into the town of Douma.
+Assad said on Sunday the Syrian army would continue the push into eastern Ghouta, which government forces and allied militia have encircled since 2013.
+On Tuesday, Syria’s SANA state news agency said troops captured the village of Muhamadiya at the edge of the enclave.

+A Russian military transport plane crashed in Syria on Tuesday, killing all 39 people on board, Russian news agencies quoted the defence ministry as saying, sharply raising the death toll from the Kremlin’s intervention in the Syrian war.
+Initial information suggested a technical fault may have been to blame, the ministry was cited as saying.

+The Kremlin said President Vladimir Putin expressed his condolences to the families and colleagues of the dead.

 For the rebels fighting to oust Assad, the loss of eastern Ghouta would mark their worst defeat since the battle of Aleppo in late 2016.
 Rebel shelling on Damascus has killed dozens of people during the last two weeks, state-run media has said.

 Russia has organised daily, five-hour long “humanitarian ceasefires” with the stated aim of allowing civilians to leave and to permit aid deliveries.
-It has accused rebels of preventing people from leaving the area, which rebels deny.
+It has accused rebels of preventing people from leaving the enclave, which rebels deny.

-The health directorate in rebel-held Ghouta said on Tuesday it had received reports of people suffering suffocation as a result of chlorine gas in the eastern Ghouta village of Hammourieh on Monday.

-A media official with the directorate said it was “following up on the details of this incident and would release a detailed report after following up on the cases”.

-Rebel-held areas of the Ghouta region were hit in a major attack with nerve gas that killed hundreds of people in 2013.
-Syria agreed to give up its chemical weapons arsenal to avert U.S. retaliation for that attack, but was found by the United Nations to have used sarin nerve gas again last year in an incident that prompted U.S. retaliatory air strikes.

-Unlike sarin, chlorine is not banned for civilian uses, but its use as a weapon is forbidden.

 Aid trucks reached eastern Ghouta on Monday for the first time since the start of the latest offensive.
-But the government stripped some medical supplies from the convoy and pressed on with its air and ground assault.
+But the government had stripped some medical supplies from the convoy.

 The convoy of more than 40 trucks pulled out of Douma in darkness after shelling on the town, without fully unloading supplies during a nine-hour stay.
 All staff were safe and heading back to the capital Damascus, aid officials said.

+The Syrian foreign ministry dismissed reports of a suspected gas attack as lies, state media said.

+Western countries and local rescue workers have accused the Syria government of gas attacks in eastern Ghouta, which the government has strongly denied.

-Reporting by Katya Golubkova in Moscow, Tom Perry and Dahlia Nehme in Beirut; Writing by Tom Perry; editing by John Stonestreet
+Reporting by Katya Golubkova in Moscow, Tom Perry and Dahlia Nehme in Beirut; Additional reporting by Michelle Nichols at the United Nations; Writing by Tom Perry; Editing by John Stonestreet, Peter Graff, William Maclean and Lisa Shumaker